 Slated to begin October 29 at Bridgewater State University, the conference is still scheduled as planned but will ultimately be determined by COVID-19 guidelines in the coming months.
 Plans for a virtual conference are being considered as an alternative to gathering in person.

 This conference will address the legacy of colonization experienced by Wampanoag and other Native people in the (now) New England area.
 The conference will be divided into 3 sections:

 Speakers and presenters will include both Native and non-Native scholars and cultural experts, with the emphasis on the primacy of Native voice and the validity of these perspectives and insights on Indigenous people, history, and culture.
-The Conference will officially close on Sunday with a traditional Powwow to which all are welcome to attend.
 The Conference will be filmed and recorded so that it may be prepared as a curriculum for classroom use at all levels.